bbatsov/emacsredux/_posts/2013-05-31-highlight-lines-that-exceed-a-certain-length-limit.markdown

 ---
 layout: post
-title: "Highlight lines that exceed a certain length limit"
+title: "Highlight Lines that Exceed a Certain Length Limit"
 date: 2013-05-31 15:18
 comments: true
 tags:
-- Utilities
+- Configuration
 ---

 When you're writing code you usually have to take into account the